 In 1944- 1945, Japan launched incendiary balloon bombs across the Pacific to set US west coast forests ablaze and cause civilian panic.
 In May 1945, the military ordered the 555th on a classified mission, “Operation Firefly,” to counter this threat, …

-TIC is Hiring Rest Area Technicians at locations statewide: Near Madras/Maupin (Cow Canyon), Redmond ( Peter Skene Ogden), Eugene (Oak Grove & Cabin Creek) and Seaside (Sunset).
+TIC is Hiring Rest Area Technicians at locations statewide: Near Albany (Santiam), Corvallis (Ellmaker), Eugene (Oak Grove & Cabin Creek) and Cannon Beach (Sunset).

 Rest Area Technicians are fill-in employees who are not scheduled to work regular hours, but are available to perform fill-in work as needed; rest areas are staffed every day of the year, and fill-in employees are frequently scheduled to work weekends and holidays.
-While technicians …
+While technicians are hired for …